my-name-is-samael/BeamJoy/README.md

 ### Can I completely disable the "ghost mode" when somebody respawns ?

 This is a respawn protection system, and it is a key component of the mod.
 You can implement it yourself by following the instructions in [this ticket](https://github.com/my-name-is-samael/BeamJoy/issues/58), but please note that I cannot be held responsible if other parts of the mod no longer function as intended.

+### Shadows are disappearing when I drive fast.
+What's going on ?

+Strangely, this behavior is linked to the shadow distance setting (`Config` > `Environment` > `Sun` tab > `Shadow Distance` slider).<br/>
+If you want to calibrate this setting correctly on your server, I recommend the following steps:
+- Choose a fast vehicle configuration (e.g., the vanilla `Civetta Bolide Top Speed`).
+- Find a location where you can reach maximum speed.
+- Switch to the driver’s first-person camera.
+- Increase your field of view to the maximum (holding `Num 3` by default).
+- Check whether the shadow distance value works well under these conditions.

 ## Video tutorials